mlghty/Wheel-of-Fortune/README.md

 1. Game Puzzle (up to 52 spaces)
 2. Game Theme - Java Themed

 Wheel with cash prizes from $500 to $900.
 We will need to include Bankrupt and Lose a Turn wedge.

+Our idea is to create a Wheel of Fortune type game in Java, our game will be Terminal based and draw on the screen the game board.
+We initially plan on drawing the game on the terminal prompt and prompt the user to press "X" to start a game.
+Once the user has entered the game, they will be prompted to start and the follow the basic WOF instructions like, spinning the wheel, then choosing a letter that is not a vowel, followed by receiving whether they got the letter correct.
+Once they have guessed one letter, they then have an option to "Solve","Spin","Buy a Vowel" options.
+The player must then continue to try to accumulate as much money as possible to win the game.

+## Classes
++ Player Class
++ Game Class
++ Drawing Class?

 ## Table of contents
 1. Team Members